 The Pitch envelope controls affect the pitch of the sample.
-Use the fields or click and drag the "handles" of the envelope to shape the envelople or time-variant modulation output.
+Use the fields or click and drag the "handles" of the envelope to shape the envelope or time-variant modulation output.
 See the later Anatomy of an Envelope section to learn about the envelope parameters.

-The Filter section lets you set the type and characteristics of the filter.
+The Filter (Legacy) section lets you set the type and characteristics of the filter.

 Click the Type menu to select a filter for the selected keygroup.
-See Appendix > Glossary > Filter for an explanation of the available filter types.
-You can set the default Type setting for new drum programs and keygroup programs in the Project tab of the Preferences (see General Features > Preferences).
+You can set the default Type setting for new drum tracks and keygroup tracks in the Project tab of the Preferences (see General Features > Preferences).